aporeto-inc/gaia/doc/documentation.md

 #### `MTLSCertificateAuthority (string)`

-Base64 encoded version of the Certificate Authority to use to verify client certificates.
+PEM encoded version of the Certificate Authority to use to verify client certificates.
 This only applies if `MTLSType` is set to `VerifyClientCertIfGiven` or `RequireAndVerifyClientCert`.
 If it is not set, Aporeto own Authority will be used.